Important PPP forgiveness update as of August 2021

 How do I request forgiveness of my Paycheck Protection Program loan?

-You need to submit a request to the lender that is servicing your PPP loan.
+If the above doesn’t apply to you, contact your PPP lender and complete the correct application form with the lender that is servicing your PPP loan.
 The request will include documents that verify the number of full-time equivalent employees and pay rates (unless your loan meets the exceptions outlined above), as well as the payments on eligible mortgage, lease, and utility expenses.

 You must certify that the documents are true and that you used the forgiveness amount to maintain employee headcount/compensation levels (see exceptions above) and to make eligible mortgage interest, rent, and utility payments for the 8-24 weeks after you receive your loan.
 The lender must make a decision on the forgiveness within 60 days of your request.